Let 'Em Eat Cake

 Let 'Em Eat Cake is a 1933 Broadway musical with music by George Gershwin, lyrics by Ira Gershwin, and book by George S. Kaufman and Morrie Ryskind.
+A political satire, it tells the story of a fictional American president who fails to get reelected.
+Inspired by fascism in Europe, he and the former vice president decide to overthrow the government.

-It is the sequel to the Pulitzer prize-winning Of Thee I Sing and had the same producer, writers, and stars.
-However, the tone of Let 'Em Eat Cake was much darker and the issues more complex: President Wintergreen is defeated for reelection, and he and his former Vice President, Alexander Throttlebottom, form an incipient Fascist movement to take over the government.
+The sequel to the Pulitzer prize-winning Of Thee I Sing, a light-hearted comedy about the election of President Wintergreen, Let 'Em Eat Cake fell flat with audiences and critics when it opened in October 1933 due to its much darker tone.
+A review in TIME magazine panned the libretto for "[wandering] dreamily away into demented unreality" with its focus on revolution and dictatorship.

 Productions

-The original Broadway production of Let 'Em Eat Cake opened October 21, 1933 at the Imperial Theatre, New York City, USA and ran for 89 performances.
+The original Broadway production of Let 'Em Eat Cake opened October 21, 1933 at the Imperial Theatre, New York City and ran for 89 performances.
 The cast included William Gaxton as J.P.
 Wintergreen, Victor Moore as Alexander Throttlebottom, Philip Loeb as Kruger, and Lois Moran as Mary Wintergreen.
 The no longer extant orchestrations were by Edward B. Powell.

 The show carried a message that audiences did not want to hear and it was a failure.
-However, it did have one song: "Mine".
-Several musical themes from Of Thee I Sing are reused in Let 'Em Eat Cake, including the Supreme Court Judges' song and the campaign song "Wintergreen for President", which includes parts of folk and patriotic songs such as Sousa's "Stars and Stripes Forever", and "Hail, Hail, the Gang's All Here."
+However, it did have one hit song: "Mine".
+Several musical themes from Of Thee I Sing are reused in Let 'Em Eat Cake, including the Supreme Court Judges' song and the campaign song "Wintergreen for President", which includes parts of folk and patriotic songs such as Sousa's "Stars and Stripes Forever", and "Hail, Hail, the Gang's All Here".

+In 1987, Let 'Em Eat Cake was performed in concert at the Brooklyn Academy of Music and subsequently recorded by Michael Tilson Thomas conducting the New York Choral Artists, the Orchestra of St. Luke's. and a cast of theatre singers, along with Of Thee I Sing.

 A concert version of the show was performed on BBC Radio in 1994 (with a cast that included: Denis Quilley, Kim Criswell, Joss Ackland, Henry Goodman, and Louise Gold), and Opera North staged the show, along with a revival of Of Thee I Sing, during its 2008–9 season.
 The Opera North production was broadcast by BBC Radio 3 on Saturday, 26 September 2009, as part of its Opera on 3 series.

+In 2019, the Orchestra of St. Luke's and the MasterVoices chorus performed a concert staging of Let 'Em Eat Cake at Carnegie Hall, conducted by Ted Sperling and a cast starring Bryce Pinkham.